OpenEnergyTools/open-scd-core/API.md

 An **OpenSCD editor plugin** is a OpenSCD plugin that is only rendered as long as the user has its tab selected in OpenSCD's tab bar.
 It is meant for rendering the main part of OpenSCD's user interface.

-The **OpenSCD core API** is:
+The **OpenSCD core API** describes the ways in which:
-- the way in which OpenSCD core communicates relevant data to the plugins and
+- OpenSCD core communicates relevant data to the plugins,
-- the way in which plugins communicate user intent to OpenSCD core.
+- plugins communicate user intent to OpenSCD core, and
-- the way in which OpenSCD sets CSS fonts and colors for plugins
+- OpenSCD sets CSS fonts and colors for plugins.

 ## Communicating data to plugins